 Russian military push into Tbilisi was ‘illegitimate act’, US vice-president says.

-Tymoshenko, once a close ally of Yushchenko, in turn accused the president of having “destroyed” the governing coalition by pulling out of the ruling alliance with her party after the approval of the legislation.
+Tymoshenko, once a close ally of the president, in turn accused him of having “destroyed” the governing coalition by pulling out of an alliance with her party after the approval of the legislation.

 Tymoshenko has denied reports she has tilted towards Moscow and is about to form a coalition with the pro-Russian opposition.
 She has not openly criticised Russia over the Georgia crisis.